OpenDDS/OpenDDS/tests/DCPS/Maps/README.rst

 ###############

 This test creates a publisher process and subscriber process.
-The publisher writes a single sample ("Hello World!").
-The test shows how to use file-based synchronization between test processes.

-To run the tests with the InfoRepo and TCP: `./run_test.pl`
+The IDL struct used for the topic in this test contains a map type.

-To run the tests with RTPS: `./run_test.pl ini=rtps.ini`
+To run the test with RTPS: `./run_test.pl`